14790897/Jekyll-pages.github.io/_posts/2023-06-21-TheRoleofEmotionalIntelligenceintheWorkplace.md

 ---
-title: The Role of Emotional Intelligence in the Workplace
+title: "The Role of Emotional Intelligence in the Workplace"
 date: 2023-06-21
 layout: single
 categories: lifestyle